-In 2011, each director was paid \$700 per month for service on the Board of Directors and a maximum of \$200 per committee meeting for each committee of which a director is a member.
-For 2012, each existing director will be paid \$700 per Board of Director meeting and \$200 per committee meeting for each committee.
+In 2012, each director was paid \$700 per month for service on the Board of Directors and \$200 per committee meeting for each committee of which a director is a member.
+For 2013, the fees remain the same.

 CORPORATE GOVERNANCE